achyutkbanerjee/sdm/README.md

 4. Modelling distribution of an invasive species (sdm4)
 5. Modelling distribution of a true mangrove species (sdm5)
-6. Downloading occurrence data for a large number of species from GBIF (sdm6) *The data files for sdm1, sdm4 and sdm5 are available at:
+6. Downloading occurrence data for a large number of species from GBIF (sdm6)

+The data files for sdm3 and sdm6 sdm1 (and sdm4), sdm2 and sdm5 can be downloaded from the following links:
+1. sdm1 (and sdm4):
+2. sdm2:
+3. sdm5: